giedrebi/TASK3-NEWS-WEBSITE/README.md

 ### Launch procedure

 1. Go to the folder where you want clone repository, then open GIT BASH/terminal there, enter this line:

 `$ git clone https://github.com/giedrebi/TASK3-NEWS-WEBSITE.git`

 2. Open cloned project folder in VScode.

-3. In VSCode open terminal `GitBash`, make sure that projetc's folder is chosen and install npm :
+3. In VSCode open terminal GitBash, make sure that projetc's folder is chosen and install npm :

 `$ npm install`